Rent vs Buy in Arizona (2026 Cost Analysis + Calculator)

 Phoenix suburb example: $420,000 home, 20% down, 6.75% rate

-Arizona's low property tax rate of 0.70% saves approximately $490 per month compared to the same home in Texas at 1.80%, making the monthly ownership premium here nearly $500 smaller.
+Arizona's low property tax rate of 0.70% saves approximately $490 per month compared to the same home in Texas at 1.80%, making the monthly ownership premium here nearly $500 smaller than a Sun Belt comparison state.
 With 4.5% annual appreciation on the $420,000 home and 3% annual rent escalation from $2,100, the cumulative gap closes around year 4 to 5 for most buyers.

 Mortgage rate

-In simple terms, this is the annual interest percentage on your loan.
 At 7%, a $336K loan costs $2,236/mo in interest and principal.
 At 6%, it costs $2,015/mo.
-Arizona's moderate prices mean this has less absolute impact than in California.
+Arizona's moderate prices mean rate changes have less absolute impact than in California or Washington.

 Property tax rate

-In simple terms, property tax is the annual government charge on your home's value.
 Arizona's 0.6% to 0.8% effective rate saves $400 to $800 monthly versus Texas or Illinois on a comparable home.
+This is the single most important structural difference between Arizona and comparable Sun Belt states.

 Rent growth trajectory

-In simple terms, rent growth is how much rent increases each year.
 Phoenix rents rose 20%+ in 2022, then stabilized.
-If growth returns to 3% to 4% annually, each passing year reduces the monthly ownership premium gap faster.
+If growth returns to 3% to 4% annually, each passing year reduces the monthly ownership premium gap faster and shortens the break-even timeline.

 Down payment size